 Service Policy Name Client Policy Name Description oracle/wss11 x509_token with_message protection service_policy oracle/wss11 x509_token with_message protection client_policy This policy enforces message-level protection and certificate-based authentication for inbound SOAP requests in accordance with the WS-Security 1.1 standard.
 Messages are protected using WS-Security's Basic 128 suite of symmetric key technologies, specifically RSA key mechanisms for message confidentiality, SHA-1 hashing algorithm for message integrity, and AES-128 bit encryption.
 The keystore is configured through the security configuration.
 The certificate is extracted from the WS-Security binary security token header, and the credentials in the certificate are validated against the configured identity store. oracle/wss oam_token service_policy oracle/wss oam_token client_policy This policy uses the credentials in the WS-Security header's binary security token to authenticate users against the Oracle Access Manager identity store.
 This policy can be attached to any SOAP endpoint. oracle/wss saml_token bearer_over ssl_service policy oracle/wss saml_token bearer_over ssl_client_policy This policy authenticates users using credentials provided in SAML tokens with confirmation method 'Bearer' in the WS-Security SOAP header.
 The credentials in the SAML token are authenticated against a SAML login module.
 The policy verifies that the transport protocol provides SSL message protection.
 This policy can be applied to any SOAP-based endpoint. oracle/wss saml_token over_ssl service_policy oracle/wss saml_token over_ssl client_policy This policy authenticates users using credentials provided in SAML tokens in the WS-Security SOAP header.
 The credentials in the SAML token are authenticated against a SAML login module.
 The policy verifies that the transport protocol provides SSL message protection.
 This policy can be applied to any SOAP-based endpoint. oracle/wss username token_over_ssl service_policy oracle/wss username token_over_ssl client_policy This policy uses the credentials in the UsernameToken WS-Security SOAP header to authenticate users against the configured identity store.
 Both plain text and digest mechanisms are supported.
 The policy verifies that the transport protocol provides SSL message protection.
-This policy can be attached to any SOAP-based endpoint. oracle/wss username token_service policy oracle/wss username token_client policy This policy is not secure and is provided for demonstration purposes only.
-The password is sent in clear text.
+This policy can be attached to any SOAP-based endpoint. oracle/wss username token_service policy oracle/wss username token_client policy This policy is not secure; it transmits the password in clear text.
+You should use this policy in low security situations only, or when you know that the transport is protected using some other mechanism.
+Alternatively, consider using the SSL version of this policy, oracle/wss_username_token_over_ssl_service/client_policy.
 This policy uses the credentials in the UsernameToken WS-Security SOAP header to authenticate users against the configured identity store.
 Both plain text and digest mechanisms are supported.
 The policy verifies that the transport protocol provides SSL message protection.
 This policy can be attached to any SOAP-based endpoint.